me459ku/Automated-Farming/content/03_conceptdev/ConceptGen.md

 ---
-title: "Concept Generations"
+title: "A - Concept Generations"
 date: 2022-01-16T09:40:39+03:00
 draft: false
 ---

-# Concept Generation
 The team conducted extensive research on existing solutions in the market for both large- and small-scale applications when developing the concept for this project.
 After spending sufficient time independently researching solutions, the team decided to hold a meeting for a couple of brainstorming sessions during which they employed a variety of brainstorming strategies and concluded the series of brainstorming sessions with a set of concept sketches generated using the C-sketch method, as illustrated below.

 ### Idea 1